-In 2021/22, there are 16 reportable incidents where fluid filled cable leaks exceeded 40litre per month and 1 incident where a primary transformer leaked 350 litres of oil into its bund of which 50 litres leaked from the bund to the outside ground.
+In 2022/23, there are 37 reportable incidents where fluid filled cable leaks exceeded 40 litres per month.
 These incidents were reported to Environment Agency.

 Where reported in the Regulatory Year under report, DNOs must provide discussion of details of any Environmental Management System (EMS) certified under ISO or other recognised accreditation scheme.